-But keep in mind, to get the full health benefits of eggs, stick to organic, free-range eggs, which guarantee the hens are allowed to roam, wander, perch and have a good quality of life.
-Plus, free-range eggs, when compared to eggs from caged hens, contain more vitamins and omega-3 fatty acids and less cholesterol.
+Keep in mind, to get the full health benefits of eggs, stick to organic, free-range eggs, which guarantee the hens are allowed to roam, wander, perch and have a good quality of life.
+Plus, free-range eggs, when compared to eggs from caged hens, contain more vitamins and omega-3 fat and less cholesterol.

 Adding this high-protein, probiotic food to your diet can boost your immune system, support weight loss and regulate your mood.

 This is why probiotic yogurt is considered a superfood.
-While Greek yogurt is a common go-to, you can also try yogurt made from goat or sheep’s milk.
+While Greek yogurt is a common go-to, you can also try yogurt made from goat or sheep milk.

 10. Goat Cheese (and Other Raw Cheeses)